-Crowds have been gathering for a curious sight this week at the World Taxidermy and Fish Carving Competition in Springfield, Missouri.
+Crowds gathered at the 2015 World Taxidermy and Fish Carving Competition in Springfield, Missouri to get a glimpse of Bigfoot.
 Standing over six feet tall and covered in thick fur, the lifelike replica of Sasquatch was created by taxidermist Ken Walker.

 For his female sasquatch, Walker carved the body from hard foam, and then used the hide of a Scottish Highland cow for the skin and fur.

 So why did a master taxidermist decide to craft such a controversial creature?

-A native of Canada, Walker said he saw something strange run across the road deep in the Alberta wilderness some 30 years ago and became fascinated with the legendary beast.
+“A native of Canada, Walker said he saw something strange run across the road deep in the Alberta wilderness some 30 years ago and became fascinated with the legendary beast.”

 “The guy with me said, ‘Was that a Sasquatch?’
 And I said, ‘No, there’s no such thing.’
 Back then you couldn’t convince me.”